brunomonteiro98/ackermann_test1/README.md

 # ackermann_test1
-This is a separate repo from automec-ad that tests and ackermann vehicle in gazebo
+This is a separate repo from automec-ad that tests an ackermann vehicle in gazebo